pantolin/tIGArx/Improvements.md

 - Try to move the non-linear solver to its own separate function: This will require prescribing an abstraction for extracting the solution from the IGA space to FE space.
 - Experiment a bit more with solvers: iterative CG with BJACOBI preconditioner seems to work exceptionally well overall, beating a direct solver.
-A comparison with pyparadisio is perhaps needed
+A comparison with pypardiso is perhaps needed
 - Look a little into the `numpy_perf_test.py` file to see if maybe some benefits can be had by not constructing the full extraction matrix.
 This is tentative, but it might have some